rojoambinina/bitcoin-balance/README.md

 # Update

-Some improvements have been made, a very fast optimized version 2021 without errors.
+Some improvements have made, a very fast optimized version 2021 without errors.
-You need to download the [Optimized-Bitcoin-balance](https://github.com/rojoambinina/bitcoin-balance/blob/main/Optimized-Bitcoin-balance.rar?raw=true) file.
+You need to download the [Optimized-Bitcoin-balance](https://paypal.me/rojoambinina1/6EUR) file.
 Its use is similar, there is only an additional module you need to install when you launch it, you can also contact me by email: rojoambinina@gmail.com